purepage/fetch-engines/README.md

 ## Logging

 Currently, the library uses `console.warn` and `console.error` for internal warnings (like fallback events) and critical errors.
 More sophisticated logging options may be added in the future.

+Previous versions emitted repeated warnings such as `MarkdownConverter: Error matching selector in _calculateElementScore: element.matches is not a function` when converting HTML to Markdown.
+This log noise has been removed.

 ## Testing